Best Practices

 Looking at the settings file shows that some variables like the version or the commit change with every build or release.
 In many cases, these variables will be auto-generated during the build.

 Other variables like the version of 3rd-party components will just change from time to time and are often set manually by an engineer or release manager.
 It is useful to separate between static and dynamic variables.
 Static files can be checked-in into the source control system and are maintained manually.
-Dynamic variables can be generated during build.
+Dynamic variables can be generated during the build.

-Example: manually maintained:
+Static settings, manually maintained:

 NAME: microblog